vidishsirdesai/projects/README.md

 ```

 ### Missing values
-There are no missing values present.
+There are no missing values present in the dataset.

 ### Duplicate values
-There are no duplicate values present.
+There are no duplicate values present in the dataset.

 ### Converting data type of certain numerical columns to categorical
 The data type of the following numerical columns are converted to categorical,